NO WATER, NO ELECTRICITY AND NO SHELTER

 Help us respond

 Our teams are no strangers to working in the Caribbean.

 In 2010, a 7.0 magnitude earthquake struck Haiti, killing more than 250,000 people and leaving a further million homeless.

 We responded immediately and had a team on the ground assessing the situation within a day.

 The quake caused damage on an epic scale and many of the worst-hit communities were accessible only by helicopter.
 However, ShelterBox teams worked tirelessly throughout 2010 to reach families in need of shelter, using any means possible.

-We believe that no family should be without shelter, and our teams will go to the ragged ends of the earth to support communities.
+We believe that no family should be without shelter, and our teams will go wherever disaster strikes, to support communities.
 Will you help them go the extra mile?